What to expect when you are unemployed?

 You are in a happy place, your expression may be, “Oh boy, I can start fresh.”

 Phase 3 Fear

 Now that you have made up your mind what to do, then the next thing is to start.
 You write resumes and apply to ads but you are not getting the responses you thought you would.
 In fact, you may not be getting any responses at all.
+What to expect when you are unemployed?
 You have decided to build Muskoka Chairs and do some kitchen cabinet installations.
 How are you going to get your name out there?
 Where do I have to go to set myself up as a company?
 Do I need to set up as a corporation, a Limited Liability Company or just a sole proprietorship?
 And, there are several more ways to go.
 All this can seem daunting and overwhelming.